TheThingsNetwork/docs/_content/gateways/rak831/index.md

 ![](images/image00092.png)

-<span style="color: green; font-size: 20pt">Congratulations, the gateway is now operational!</span>
+Congratulations, the gateway is now operational!

-Please wait for the next part of the workshop to commence...